LetsCodeManh/Hyrule-Compendium-js-app/README.md

 * Adding a different mouse tracking function would be nice
 * Loading screen would be nice
 * Adding "Design by me" and GitHub Link
+* Horizontal Scroll like in the game with scrollbar like in the game

 ## Learning Lessons